 As a reward for the victory, Harunobu donated Urakami Village in Nagasaki, which was part of the territory he ruled at the time, to the Society of Jesus.
 Christianity had already been propagated in Urakami, but the donation triggered deeper rooting of Christianity in the area.

-Harunobu was now free from the threat of the Ryuzoji Clan.
-Nonetheless, he was in the middle of a conflict between the Shimazu Clan and the Society of Jesus, who both supported him in the war.
+Free from the threat of the Ryuzoji Clan, Harunobu was now unleashed.
+However, he found himself in the middle of a conflict between the Shimazu Clan and the Society of Jesus, who both supported him in the war.
 Initially, the Society of Jesus hoped to receive Unzen, not Urakami Village, as a reward from Harunobu, but the Shimazu Clan was completely against it.
 Satsuma (Kagoshima) and the Shimazu Clan were devout believers in Buddhism, and they hoped that the temples, monasteries and Buddhist statues be rebuilt in Unzen, which was also a holy mountain for mountain ascetics.
 Additionally, Unzen produced sulfur, which was used to make gunpowder, and therefore they might have thought it perilous to hand over such a place to foreigners.
 Whenever the Shimazu Clan had an opportunity, they urged Harunobu to eliminate Christianity.

-Harunobu, in a difficult situation, was saved by another Christian daimyo, Yukinaga Konishi.
-Yukinaga invited Catholic priests into his territory, Shodoshima, to encourage propagation of Christianity, and at the same time, he played an important role in connecting daimyos in Japan with Hideyoshi Toyotomi.
-Through Yukinaga, Harunobu was on the side of Hideyoshi at the time of the Kyushu Campaign and when the Shimazu Clan was conquered.
-After the Kyushu Campaign, Yukinaga governed Higo (Kumamoto) in Uto Castle and at the same time, Amakusa also became his territory.
+It was during this time that daimyo Yukinaga Konishi (who was later to become the feudal lord of Higo Uto Castle) was inviting priests to his territory of Shodoshima to encourage propagation of Christianity, and at the same time, he played an important role in connecting daimyos in Japan with Hideyoshi Toyotomi.
+At the time of Hideyoshi’s Kyushu Campaign, Harunobu forwent an alliance with the Shimazu Clan and through Yukinaga, joined Hideyoshi’s side, resulting in the capitulation of the Shimazu Clan and the subjugation of Kyushu.
+In the subsequent division of territories in Kyushu, Harunobu was appointed Daimyo of the Shimabara peninsula, while Yukinaga governed Higo (Kumamoto) in Uto Castle.
 Most of the population in Amakusa at this time were said to be Christian.
 Collegio and noviciado (novitiates), where the four boys of the Tensho Mission would study, were also built later on.
 Yukinaga protected and supported these Jesuit activities in Amakusa.

 It can truly be said that Christianity supported Harunobu throughout the difficulties of the Kyushu Campaign, as well as the war against the Ryuzoji Clan.
-He was able to survive in the maelstrom of war by coming closer to Christianity.
-At first, he may have been baptized just as a means of survival, but later in his life, he came to have truly unshakable faith in Christianity.
+He was able to survive in the maelstrom of war by believing in Christianity.
+At first, he may have been baptized just as a means of protecting his territory, but later in his life, he came to have truly unshakable faith in Christianity.
 After the Kyushu Campaign in July, 1587, Hideyoshi promulgated the Bateren-tsuiho-rei (the order expelling Jesuit missionaries).
 However, Harunobu provided sanctuaries within his territory for missionaries and seminaries.

 On August 13th, 1590, the Jesuit General Council was held and missionaries from all over Japan came to Kazusa in Arima’s territory.
 They decided to print Christian booklets using the Gutenberg printing press that the Tensho Mission had brought back, as a method to continue propagation of Christianity under the ban.
 The first Japanese booklet using metallic type, “Sanctos no Gosagveono (Works of the Saints)” was printed in Kazusa.
-These Jesuit activities were feasible in Harunobu's territory solely because he had such a broad and international perspective, as well as strong faith in Christianity.
+These Jesuit activities were possible in Harunobu's territory solely because of his guardianship of Christianity and his ability to guarantee the safety of missionaries.